jnozzi/cocoadev.com/markdown/HowToGetRidOfFocusRingAroundTextCell.md

 Does anyone know how to completely disable focus ring around a cell in a table column when it's being edited?
 (Yes, I want to draw my custom focus ring).

-I use     setFocusRingType:General/NSFocusRingTypeNone but instead of light-blue focus ring I get a white rect (which as it appears is always drawn under the focus ring in a edited textcell).
+I use     setFocusRingType:NSFocusRingTypeNone but instead of light-blue focus ring I get a white rect (which as it appears is always drawn under the focus ring in a edited textcell).
 It's not noticeable on white background in Finder but is clearly visible on black.

 Nothing helps, I don't know how to get rid of this white rectangle.